alexk99/the_router/bras/bras_howto_eng.md

 SNAT function and serves as public addresses for subscribers.
 Note that a private prefix 10.111.0.0/29 is used only due to the test nature of this howto and lack of global public IP address.
-In a real environment, global public IP addresses are usually used in cases like this.
+In a real environment global public IP addresses are usually used in similar cases.

 Run bgpd